Data-driven uncertainty quantification for constrained stochastic differential equations and application to solar photovoltaic power forecast data: Introduction

 A primary contribution of this paper is demonstrating how to formulate a parsimonious parametric SDE model and its constraining time-dependent upper bound to develop a rigorous and versatile approach for probabilistic modeling of the forecast error.
 We highlight that the drift term of the SDE model contains a mean-reversion time-varying parameter whose boundedness is ensured by keeping the normalized forecast function away from the boundaries through a threshold parameter.
 The exact transition density of the proposed SDE model is unavailable in a closed analytic form.
-Given the statistical approximation specified by the user of the transition density of the forecast error process, we created a new two-stage likelihood inference procedure that adaptively splits data into data close or far from the boundaries.
-Thus, we provide an optimization procedure that achieves the automatic calibration of the threshold parameter and the other SDE model parameters.
+Given the statistical approximation specified by the user of the transition density of the forecast error process, we provide an optimization procedure that achieves the automatic calibration of the threshold parameter and the other SDE model parameters.

-Another innovative contribution is a nonparametric statistical algorithm to obtain the point estimation of the transition density of the forecast error process by applying a kernel smoothing technique with the control variate method, coupling another SDE to the original.
+Another innovative contribution is a nonparametric statistical algorithm to obtain the point estimation of the transition density of the forecast error process by applying a kernel smoothing technique with the control variate method and coupling an adequate SDE to the original one.
 Using this algorithm, we estimate the likelihood value of the SDE model.
-In addition, this tool allows for checking, on the log-likelihood scale, the performance of the calibration procedure at the optimal parametric points derived using the user-selected statistical approximations of the SDE model.
+We develop a theoretical analysis for choosing the optimal bandwidth.
+In addition, our approach allows for checking, on the log-likelihood scale, the performance of the calibration procedure at the optimal parametric points derived employing the user-selected statistical approximations of the SDE model.